 The Board of Directors shall consist of thirteen (13) persons including the President, who shall be an ex officio member.
-At the time of election, there shall be one member from each district of The Christian and Missionary Alliance in Canada and the other persons, one of whom shall be a missionary, elected without consideration as to their District of residence.
+At the time of election, there shall be one member from each district of The Christian and Missionary Alliance in Canada and the other persons, one of whom shall be an international worker, elected without consideration as to their District of residence.
+In order to be elected to the Board of Directors, a nominee must receive at least a majority of the ballots cast.
 No more than two members, in addition to the President, shall be under allowance from The Christian and Missionary Alliance in Canada.